 Why Double Glazing Costs Vary by Property and Frame

 You might see online quotes ranging from £300 for a single uPVC window to over £1,500 for a large aluminium picture window.
 This wide range is not random.
-Double-glazing windows cost UK homeowners differently based on four fixed factors: frame material, window style, property type, and installation complexity.
+Double glazing prices UK homeowners pay differ based on four fixed factors: frame material, window style, property type, and installation complexity.

 Frame material sets the baseline. uPVC is the most affordable and widely used.
 Aluminium costs more but offers slimmer profiles and modern aesthetics.
 Timber is the premium choice, with higher maintenance and a longer lifespan.
-You are not just paying for the window; you are paying for thermal efficiency, durability, and kerb appeal.
+Think of it this way: you’re not just buying a window—you’re investing in lower energy bills, fewer drafts, and a home that looks sharper from the street.

 Window style also affects price.
 A fixed casement window uses less hardware and is cheaper than an opening sash or tilt-and-turn.
 Bay and bow windows require structural work and multiple panes, increasing labour and material costs.